mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 :ref:`LoadEventNexus <algm-LoadEventNexus>` now utilizes the log filter provided by `LoadNexusLogs <algm-LoadNexusLogs>`.

 - :ref:`CompareWorkspaces <algm-CompareWorkspaces>` compares the positions of both source and sample (if extant) when property `checkInstrument` is set.
+- :ref:`Stitch1DMany <algm-Stitch1DMany>` has additional property `IndexOfReference` to allow user to decide which of the provided ws should give reference for scaling

 Data Objects
 ------------